godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

  - enable featured-first sorting
  - enable on sale sorting (**note**: works only for simple products)
  - enable sorting by inventory / availability
- - enable randomized product sorting
+ - enable randomized product sorting (works well for single-page catalogs)

 = Rename Default Sorting =
 You can customize your product sorting order on your shop pages - [here's a handy tutorial](http://www.sellwithwp.com/create-woocommerce-custom-product-sorting/) to do so.
 However, many shop admins like to then rename this from "Default Sorting" to something more descriptive, such as "Our Sorting" or "Our Selection".
 You can optionally enter a new name for this sorting order if desired.